maxk77/AutormatorX/README.md

 8. SHA Checksum.
 (Original)

-   Handy workflow for me to verify the checksum of a download file.
+   Handy workflow for me to verify the checksum of a downloaded file.
 Support SHA-1, SHA-256, and SHA-512 algorithm.

    <br>

 # Installation

-双击workflow文件安装，嫌麻烦的也可以：
+Double click the workflow to install

 <br>

-打开finder，按command + shift + G，输入~/Library/Services
+Open Finder，Press command + shift + G，Enter ~/Library/Services

-就可以进入“服务”文件夹，接下来把这些workflow拖进去就好
+Draw the workflows to it
 ![image](https://github.com/max-yeah/AutormatorX/blob/master/image/folder.png)